Skip to Content

 4) Meilleurs vœux

 The expression “meilleurs vœux” translates to “best wishes”.
-The pronunciation is a bit difficult and this page on forvo.com gives a good audio sample.
 This expression is often used during this holiday season.
 However, it can be used to express good luck for other auspicious occasions and is often followed by the preposition “pour” (for).
 For example:

 • Meilleurs vœux pour ton anniversaire.
 Best wishes for your birthday.